-Talking about goal setting at work, here's what's the most common idea that comes to almost everybody's mind-
+Talking about the art of goal setting at work, here's what's the most common idea that comes to almost everybody's mind-

 “What are your goals in life?”